Dominic Reilly

 Dominic "Dom" Reilly is a fictional character from the British Channel 4 soap opera Hollyoaks, played by John Pickard.
 Dom made his first appearance on 13 September 2005 as the estranged half-brother of Tony Hutchinson, whose portrayer, Nick Pickard, is John Pickard's brother.
 In July 2010, it was announced that the character was to leave the show which he did on 24 November 2010.
 Pickard reprised the role during the sixth series of Hollyoaks Later.
+On 19 August 2025, it was announced that Pickard would be reprising the role as part of the shows 30th anniversary, which is due to air in October.
+Dom returned on 14 October 2025.

 Casting

 On 19 August 2005, Kris Green of Digital Spy reported that John Pickard had been cast as the brother of Tony Hutchinson, who is played by Pickard's own brother Nick Pickard.

 In 2010, it was announced by Channel 4 that Pickard had quit Hollyoaks and would depart later in the year.
 Speaking of his decision, Pickard said, "I've really enjoyed my time on Hollyoaks and I shall be very sad to leave, but after five years, it's definitely time to move on.
 I've loved working with Nick and it's been great living in the North — Liverpool is such a great city and we've both made friends for life up here.
 I'll really miss the social side of this job because the people really have made it all the more fun.
 Dom has been such a great character to play but now I'm looking forward to taking on new roles."

 On 12 June 2013, it was announced that Pickard had agreed to reprise the role of Dom for the sixth series of Hollyoaks Later.